farzane-yoosefi/Imbalanced-Data-Set/article.md

+title: Imbalanced Dataset
 ---
-title: "Imbalanced Dataset"
 date: 2024-11-15
 ---

 # How to handle imbalanced datasets

 # The Imbalanced Data Problem: When Your Model Only Sees the Majority
-# Let's start with an example:
+### Let's start with an example:

 Imagine a model that needs to predict the rare '0' values among 90 frequent '1' values.